LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

   - Notes

-      - Don’t use Build (from top menu of RStudio) -\> Install and Restart (Ctrl+Shift+B) because of problems explained [here](https://stackoverflow.com/questions/65004638/stop-in-package-function-doesnt-end-debug-mode).
+      - Don't use Build (from top menu of RStudio) -\> Install and Restart (Ctrl+Shift+B) because of problems explained [here](https://stackoverflow.com/questions/65004638/stop-in-package-function-doesnt-end-debug-mode).
           - [Here](https://stackoverflow.com/questions/1474081/how-do-i-install-an-r-package-from-source/1474125#1474125)
             can be found additional information e.g. regarding UNIX.
-      - This package still doesn’t have any stable version therefore previous installation steps are suggested.
+      - This package still doesn't have any stable version therefore previous installation steps are suggested.

-### Try following steps if the package weren’t installed successfully
+### Try following steps if it seems that the package wasn't installed properly

+1. Restart R session for each opened RStudio session
+      - Continue with following steps if this doesn't help.
-1. Uninstall this package from RStudio "Packages" tab if it exists there.
+2. Uninstall this package from RStudio "Packages" tab if it exists there.
-2. Delete directory "workflowrsubdirs" from directory "library" (directory with installed R packages) if it exists there.
+3. Delete directory `workflowrsubdirs` from directory `library` (directory with installed R packages) if it exists there.
-3. Restart R session
+4. Restart R session
       - for example using RStudio -\> Session -\> Restart R.
-4. Install the package again using R code: install.packages(\<path\_to\_tar.gz\_file\>, repos = NULL, type = "source").
+5. Install the package again using R code: install.packages(\<path\_to\_tar.gz\_file\>, repos = NULL, type = "source").